Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Introduction

-forgetting the datum of the theta characteristic.
-If if $d_1,d_2$ are both odd then $f^{-}$ and $f^{+}$ have degree $6$ and $10$ respectively.
-If $d_1$ is odd and $d_2$ is even then $f^{-}$ has degree $4$, while $f^{+}$ has degree $12$. \item[-] If $d_1$ and $d_2$ are both even then there exists a quasi-projective variety $\A_2(d_1,d_2)_{sym}$ parametrizing polarized abelian surfaces with level $(d_1,d_2)$ structure, and a symmetric theta structure.
+forgetting the theta characteristic.
+If $d_1,d_2$ are both odd then $f^{-}$ and $f^{+}$ have degree $6$ and $10$ respectively.
+If $d_2$ is even then $f^{-}$ has degree $4$, while $f^{+}$ has degree $12$. \item[-] If $d_1$ and $d_2$ are both even then there exists a quasi-projective variety $\A_2(d_1,d_2)_{sym}$ parametrizing polarized abelian surfaces with level $(d_1,d_2)$-structure, and a symmetric theta structure.
 Furthermore, there is a natural morphism